denisgaribovic/phishing-email-detection/README.md

 # 🛡️ Phishing Email Detection

-A production-ready machine learning pipeline that detects phishing emails using both natural language processing (NLP) and metadata-based features.
+A scalable machine learning pipeline that detects phishing emails using both natural language processing (NLP) and metadata-based features.
 This project simulates how security teams can **automate email threat detection**, minimize human error, and strengthen cybersecurity defenses — powered by interpretable, scalable models.

 ---